 - Hoot, Howl, Hoot is a big favorite among our readers

-Want to easily host your own hunts?
-Download our indoor scavenger hunts, which includes instructions, cards you can cut out, and hunts for children ages 2-3, 4-5, and 6-7!
+Download our indoor scavenger hunt, which includes instructions, cards you can cut out, and hunts for children ages 2-3, 4-5, and 6-7!

 Here’s how to host your own hunt:

-- Find a prize (can be anything from a piece of candy to a dessert to a tiny toy–options are limitless)
+- Find a prize (can be anything from a piece of candy to a dessert to a tiny toy to a toy that hasn’t been played with recently–options are limitless)

 - Decide where the prize will be, and then work backwards to create a scavenger hunt to help the kid find it.
 (So, if the prize is in your closet, you might first send them to the refrigerator, where a card will send them to the staircase, where a card will send them to the bathroom, where the card will send them to your closet.)